Table of Contents

 - From Page settings, select the Tags template.

-- To add the page to the navigation, please check the Navigation section above.
+- To add the page to the navigation, please check the Navigation section.

 Note for Self-hosters